 On the plus side, the Ring app will you allow to connect it with other Ring products, such as the Ring Floodlight Cam and Stick Up Cam.
 With the full set, you’ve got a solid security system at your fingers.

 While the app is free to download, you must have a subscription to enjoy the full range of benefits the Ring doorbell can offer.
-The most basic plan will offer you security for one device at $4 a month or $40 for a year.
-Meanwhile, if you have more Ring devices you want to connect, it’s best you go with the Plus plan for $14 a month or $150 a year.
+The Basic Plan offers security for one device at $4.95 per month or $49.95 for an entire year.
+Meanwhile, if you have multiple Ring devices you need to connect, it’s best you go with the Plus Plan for $15 per month or $150 per year.

 Additionally, if you’d like to pick up the Ring Chime (which allows you to hear your doorbell from any room in the house), then you can pick one here from Amazon for $59.